DEIM-Management-System/Manual/forPresenter_en.md

 ## Procedures of an oral presentation
 1. **By 10 minutes befor the starting time**, the meeting room for each session becomes ready to enter.
-2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes befor the starting time, click "発表" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.
+2. Access to [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/) until 10 minutes befor the starting time, click "発表会場" button  to enter the [Webex](https://mediafiles.webex.com/ja/downloads.html) meeting room for your presentation.
     * When you firstly use Webex, the input of your name is required.
 Input your name as **"A21-1:full name_affiliation"** to show that you are a presenter.
     * To change the name after once inputted it, you need to sign-out from Webex.
     * Reccomend to have a practice before the real presentation.
     	* The Webex meeting rooms for practice will be provided during 9:00am - 5:00pm on Feb.
 24th and 25th.
 You can find "口頭発表練習" sessions (X1, Y1, X2, Y2) on [DEIM 2022 program](https://cms.dbsj.org/deim2022/program/).
+Click the "会場" button to enter.
     * When we have some technical issues of the Webex meeting room, we show an emergency announcement at the top of [DEIM portal](https://cms.dbsj.org/deim2022/program/).
 There is a chance that we use a backup meeting room when the original meeting room has a trouble.
 In that case, the URL of the meeting room can be changed.
     * **If you have any difficulty to have your presentation on the day (before entering the Webex meeting room), please email to "deim2022-inquiry@googlegroups.com"．**
 3. Wait with your presentation material (e.g., PPT slides) opened.